-Happy holidays from the Life Extension Advocacy Foundation!
+Happy holidays from the Lifespan Extension Advocacy Foundation!
 While 2020 has been a trying year in many respects, rejuvenation research has continued throughout, and we are pleased to announce that we have plenty to discuss before we part for the holiday season.

 We would like to remind you once again that on January 26-28, 2021, the third annual Longevity Therapeutics Summit will commence!
 This fully online event will feature more than a hundred leaders in the longevity industry, including researchers and biotech executives, and will discuss ways to target, reverse, and delay the onset of age-related diseases.

 Holiday Wishes from Lifespan.io: Keith Comito offers his holiday greetings and discusses the 2019 Annual Report, which features all of our accomplishments from that year.

 Oxygen Therapy and Telomeres: The hyperbaric oxygen study, a longevity-focused school for doctors, inflammation and its effects on NAD+, aged blood and old brains, and the Longevity Dialogues featuring Dr. Aubrey de Grey.

 Osteoporosis and Alpha-Ketoglutarate: Elevian’s $15 million equity financing, osteoporosis and AKG, a new scaffold for liver regeneration, a gene that protects against the negative effects of obesity, and healthy longevity for all.

 Deep Learning Predicts Protein Structure: Deep learning and proteins, CRISPR against cancer, a human trial of resveratrol, protection for insulin-producing cells, and a link between Alzheimer’s disease and gut bacteria.